Indeed, sciatica is a pain in the bum! And the legs, too. And a lot of people suffer from it.

 Book onto the 6-week program now!
 Only 10 spaces available

-For more information: Email me at or book your place via this link to Paypal:
+For more information: Email me at or book your place

 What to expect:

-During this course, you will learn the basics of anatomy to help you understand your bod better, and you will learn stretches and twists to release the spasms.
+During this course, you will learn the basics of anatomy to help you understand your body better, and you will learn stretches and twists to release the spasms.
 You will also get to know how to use your breath to manage onsets of pain.
 You will get weekly emails with training material to help you maintain the learning, and to start a yoga self-practice to help you stay sciatica free in future.

 - Small classes limited to 10 people only